chanrose/vls/README.md

 the vehicle details such as vehicle models, greenbook, tax renewal, and the current owner detail such as the owner’s id, name, residential address, and driver license

-# In response to

-## Problem: How to improve and enhance vehicle legality within organization?
+### Problem: How to improve and enhance vehicle legality within organization?

-## Proposed Solution:
+### Proposed Solution:

 To increase the efficiency of vehicle information for legality, Vehicle Legal System is an app to help the organization’s administrators in managing the information regarding